Flemington

 Flemington is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Flemington has a high level of cultural diversity, with 39.7% of its population born overseas and 36.8% speaking a language other than English at home.
-Christianity is the main religion in Flemington, comprising 30.0% of people.
-Islam is overrepresented compared to Greater Melbourne's average, making up 12.1%.
+Christianity is the predominant religion in Flemington, comprising 30.0% of the population.
+Islam, however, is significantly overrepresented compared to Greater Melbourne's average, making up 12.1% of Flemington's population.

 Frequently Asked Questions - Diversity